jidhub/thumb-external-keyboard-layouts/README.md

 TODO:

-- strip keyboards other than neo2
+- strip keyboards other than neo2 out of the project.

 - make arrow work outside of tmux (my ~/.tmux.conf contains: bind-key -n 0x2190 send-keys Left